homeinfogmbh/wsgilib/README.md

 #### Response
 The class `Response` provides the very basic interface to handle responses from the server.
 It is a composition of the `flask.Response` and `Exception` class.
-All `Response` instances thus can be *risen* as exceptions in the code, ultimately being handled as return values by the respective `Application`.
+All `Response` instances thus can be *raised* as exceptions in the code, ultimately being handled as return values by the respective `Application`.
 The default status of `Response` is `200`.

 #### Plain Text